 - Wash and cut the cauliflower into bite-sized florets.

-- In a mixing bowl, combine the flour, spices, and milk to create a thick batter.
+- In a bowl, mix flour, spices, and milk to make a thick batter.

-- Dip each cauliflower floret into the batter, ensuring it is fully coated.
+- Dip each floret in the batter, coating it fully.

-- After coating in the batter, dredge the florets in the bread crumbs until evenly covered.
+- Roll the battered florets in bread crumbs until covered.

-- Arrange the coated florets on a baking sheet or in the air fryer basket, ensuring they are spaced apart.
+- Place them on a baking sheet or in the air fryer basket, spaced apart.

-- Bake or air fry until golden brown and crispy, about 25-30 minutes in the oven or 12-15 minutes in the air fryer.
+- Bake or air fry until golden brown and crispy: 25–30 minutes in the oven or 12–15 minutes in the air fryer.

 4.3 Cooking Tips

-- Dry the Cauliflower: Make sure to thoroughly dry the cauliflower after washing to ensure the batter adheres properly.
+- Dry the Cauliflower: Make sure it’s really dry after washing so the batter sticks.

 5. Creative Variations of Crispy Cauliflower